Skip to contents

 Next, we work on the hatchery dynamics.

-We also need to specify the relative spawning success of HOS, and various parameters that control fitness of hatchery fish in the natural environment.
+Finally, we also need to specify the relative spawning success of HOS (gamma), and various parameters that describe the fitness of hatchery-origin fish, in the natural environment.

 Hatchery <- new(